rm-hull/luma.oled/doc/python-usage.rst

 =========== ========================================================

 By default it will use port 1, address ``0x3C`` and the ``ssd1306`` driver.
-If you need to use a different port, these can be specified on the command line - each program can be invoked with a ``--help`` flag to show the options::
+If you need to use a different setting, these can be specified on the command line - each program can be invoked with a ``--help`` flag to show the options::

   $ python demo.py --help